FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

 ### Resolving cmake issues

-If you have done an out-of-source build before and get stuck on a dependency that is not recognized or can\'t seem to be resolved, try the following   *
+If you have done an out-of-source build before and get stuck on a dependency that is not recognized or can\'t seem to be resolved, try the following:

 -   Delete the contents of the build directory before running cmake again.
 FreeCAD is a rapidly moving target, you may be tripping over cached cmake information that points at an older version than the new repository head can use.
 Clearing the cache may allow cmake to recover and recognize the version you actually need.